Geospatial Analytics Definition

 Does OmiSci Offer Geospatial Analytics?

 Yes.
-OmniSci makes geospatial capabilities a top feature of our GPU-accelerated geospatial analytics platform.
+OmniSci makes geospatial capabilities a top feature of our accelerated geospatial analytics platform.
 Geospatial analysts can use OmniSci to interactively explore up to millions of polygons and billions of mapped points, and business analysts can easily incorporate spatio-temporal analysis in their regular big data analytics workflows.